mi3nts/cloudSkyClassifier/dependencies.md

-# Installing Dependancies for the Cloud Sky Classifier
+# Installing Dependancies - Cloud Sky Classifier
 On a Unix terminal type in the following scripts

 ## Intalling pip